andrew/ultimate-awesome/README.md

 - [1gpt](https://github.com/parammittal16/1gpt) - Best GPT tools collection over the internet 👀.
 - [awesome-lists](https://github.com/patevs/awesome-lists) - Collection of awesome lists and resources on various topics.
 - [awesome-personal-server](https://github.com/personal-server-community/awesome-personal-server) - List of software and hardware for your personal server.
+- [awesome-science-communication](https://github.com/pglira/awesome-science-communication) - A collection of AWESOME projects, applications, tools, resources for science communication in general.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.
 - [Awesome-Resources](https://github.com/re50urces/Awesome-Resources) - A curated list of awesome resources.